 6-Step Reopening Plan

 We are following a 6-step approach to reopening.
 Students will return to school, full-time, in-person learning for 5 days per week for the 2021-22 school year.
-Wednesdays will remain an early release day (schools dismiss one hour early).
+Wednesdays are an early release day (schools dismiss one hour early).

 Certain health and safety requirements will remain in place.
 We are following state and local health guidance: DOH K-12 Guidance